cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 - We never wrapped a web app to a phone app before
 - Make all the pictures fit the same rounded rectangle is no easy
 - Allow user to upload image and store it into database is new to us
-- Store data in local storage and fetch it later could be hard
+- Store data in local storage and fetch it could be hard